Updated: Nov 13, 2022

 I almost made a grievous omission!
 Robocop Vs. The Terminator was a four-issue, alternate-universe storyline by Frank Miller's Dark Horse Comics in 1992.

-There were tie-in video games for the Sega Genesis, Super Nintendo, Game Gear and Game Boy systems.
-Here's my copy, along with a Terminator mask I've owned since about 1992!
+There were Robocop tie-in video games for the Sega Genesis, Super Nintendo, Game Gear and Game Boy systems.
+Here's my copy, along with a Terminator mask I've owned since 1991!
 I'm surprised it hasn't disintegrated.

 Cyber-synopsis: If you like action flicks with great effects and complex story arcs, you can't go wrong with Robocop.
 It should go without saying, but don't bother with the 2014 remake, which makes Robocop 3 look like Citizen Kane.
 It firmly plants itself in 2028, completely missing the point of everything ever.